 - Product marketplaces will extend to the service industry

-The product marketplace industry is also not untouched with this trend.
+The product marketplace industry is also not untouched by this trend.
 By partnering with existing businesses, service marketplaces may explore some additional value to the customers.
-For example, Amazon extended into online Grocery delivery service with Prime Now.
+For example, Amazon extended into an online Grocery delivery service with Prime Now.
 You never know, the same platform might also provide on-demand services as the business model is not dissimilar.
 It just requires a MAP integration and a listing of local service providers instead of grocery stores.